srobo-legacy/comp-srcomp-http/docs/endpoints.rst

 .. code-block:: json

     {
+        "delay": "...",
         "matches": "...",
         "time": "..."
     }

+The ``delay`` value is the amount of delay in seconds currently active.
+Note that this value is only useful during match periods (it will otherwise be ``0``).

 The ``matches`` key is a list of the matches which are currently being played, as measured by the current time falling between the start and end